Power of Attorney

 - A written proposal letter entitled to the Consul general to request for the provision of a Power of Attorney, clearly stating the subject and the responsibility that the client(s) would like to transfer to the specified representative.
 If the power of attorney is being applied for in connection to a property or land, the full address and Deed/Ownership Document number and date must also be specified in the letter.

-- Fee: A fee of $125.00 must be paid by a money order.
+- Fee: A fee of $125.00 in form of a money order.
 We do not accept cash or checks.
 Money order should be payable to Consulate General of Afghanistan LA.

-- Applications that are incomplete and/or are missing necessary documentation and information will not be processed.
+- Incomplete applications and applications missing necessary documentation and information will not be processed.

 Note: The original Power of Attorney document will be handed over to the client upon completion of the application.
 It is the applicant’s responsibility to check and confirm the content of the prepared Power of Attorney before signing it.
 The fee paid is non-refundable.
 Should any changes need to be brought to the content of the document, a new Power of Attorney must be applied for.